Prevention is the best way to maintain your nails.

+The buff nail is a trend and we’re not referring to a buff shade of polish.
+If you haven’t taken a good look at your nails without polish or taken a good whiff of your toes lately, you should.
 More than 14% of people have a fungal nail infection that causes nails to become thick, brittle, and discolored.
-The risk of having an fungal infection increases with age.
+The risk of having a fungal infection increases with age.

 Fungus thrives in dark and moist places like sweaty socks and shoes and gets transferred on the floors of locker rooms and public pools.
 It can also thrive under nail polish and can be transferred in nail salons.

 It’s not something that just goes away even with a healthy immune system.
 In most cases, it takes at least four months of treatment and longer if the whole nail needs to be removed.
 Whether you want to be on trend or not, reducing your risk is the best way to keep your nails looking and smelling good.

 Dry between your toes after you bath and if you have sweaty feet, use powders to help absorb moisture.
 Socks made with synthetic materials that help wick moisture and open toe shoes will help keep your feet cool and dry.
 Whenever you can, kick off your shoes.
 Walking barefoot will keep your foot cool and strong.

 2/ Reduce exposure for infections.

 Wear thongs while at public pools and in locker rooms.
 If you get regular pedicures, choose the salon carefully.
 The foot baths and instruments need to be cleaned and disinfected between clients.
 Skip the foot bath if you have bug bites, scratches or other wounds on your feet.